-In this article I am going to show you why I moved my blog’s email list and why you should too.
+In this article I am going to show you why I switched to another email marketing provider and why you should too.

 1. Instant eBook delivery

 Like a lot of bloggers I give away a free eBook as a way of capturing email subscribers.
 This is a very clumsy process using Feedburner as you cannot set up an automatic response to send the eBook as soon as someone subscribers.
 Rather, you have to add a download link to your feed and then hope the new subscriber understands that they don’t get an email until you write a new post.